ys-zhang/obsidian-vault-research/Compiler/Rust/Async Rust.excalidraw.md

 			"fontFamily": 2,
 			"text": "3.
 Appliable to regular pointers,\n    pinning has no effect", "rawText": "3.
-Appliable to regular pointers,\n    pinning has no effect", "baseline": 37,
+Appliable to regular pointers,\n    pinning has no effect", "textAlign": "left",
-			"textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
 			"originalText": "3.
-Appliable to regular pointers,\n    pinning has no effect" },
+Appliable to regular pointers,\n    pinning has no effect", "lineHeight": 1.15,
+			"baseline": 37
+		},
 		{
 			"type": "text",